Demonstrating the Feasibility of Producing Culturally Preferred Vegetable Crops in Underrepresented Urban Areas

 • Create and distribute ten culturally preferred vegetable production guides to the large network of growers in the Omaha area (Spring, 2024)

-• Engage 15 Omaha area farmers through a hands-on, production focused field day (Fall, 2023)
+• Engage 15 Omaha area farmers through a hands-on, production-focused field day (Fall, 2023)

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.